 Does my partner have postnatal depression?

 It can be hard to spot the signs of PND.
-Especially as some of the symptoms, such as disturbed sleep, low sex drive and lack of concentration, are common among new mums (MIND, 2019).
-After all, it’s normal to experience some stress and feel overwhelmed as a new parent (Raising Children Network, 2019).
-This is why it’s so important to check in with your partner regularly to ask how they are feeling to help you both be more aware of any persistent mood changes (Raising Children Network, 2019).
+Especially as some of the symptoms, such as disturbed sleep, low sex drive and lack of concentration, are common among new mums (MIND, 2020).
+After all, it’s normal to experience some stress and feel overwhelmed as a new parent.
+This is why it’s so important to check in with your partner regularly to ask how they are feeling to help you both be more aware of any persistent mood changes.

 “My advice is to ask questions and check for any changes in behaviour, like whether they’re withdrawing from friends and family,” says Ben.

-As the onset of PND is often gradual, many people don’t realise they have it (NHS, 2017).
-Some might try to hide their feelings because they think they’re a bad parent, a failure, or that they’ll be judged (Ayers and Delicate, 2016).
+As the onset of PND is often gradual, many people don’t realise they have it (Public Health England, 2019).
+Some might try to hide their feelings because they think they’re a bad parent, a failure, or that they’ll be judged (RCOG, 2017).
 Others fear that social services might get involved or that their baby may be taken away from them if they admit to being unwell (NICE, 2018).
-In fact, 30% never get professional help (Ayers and Delicate, 2016).
+In fact, 30% never get professional help (Boots Family Trust Alliance, 2013).

 Postnatal depression: the symptoms

 - A persistent feeling of sadness and low mood.

 - Frequently crying for no obvious reason.

 - Loss of interest in the world and no longer enjoying things that used to bring happiness.